Ashwin-Dhakal/Machine-Learning-for-Diabetic-Ratinopathy/README.md

 <br>
 <br>
 Relying on the project's idea, new workflow of architecture of was designed and a research was proposed.
-You can have a detailed look over here: https://www.researchgate.net/publication/335229500_Detection_and_Classification_of_Diabetic_Retinopathy_using_Adaptive_Boosting_and_Artificial_Neural_Network
+You can have a full read of the paper here: <br>
+"Detection and Classification of Diabetic Retinopathy using Adaptive Boosting and Artificial Neural Network"

+https://www.researchgate.net/publication/335229500_Detection_and_Classification_of_Diabetic_Retinopathy_using_Adaptive_Boosting_and_Artificial_Neural_Network